What is public health intelligence?

-- Measuring health and wellbeing risks and determinants, health needs, health outcomes, health status and providing a narrative describing these in populations.
+- Measuring health and wellbeing risks and determinants, health needs, health outcomes, health status and providing an interpreted narrative describing these in populations.

 - Assessing, measuring and describing the impacts of the influences and determinants on health.

-- Making comparisons and identifying variation in services, health determinants, outcomes and status.
+- Making comparisons and identifying variation in services, health determinants, outcomes and health status.

 - Target setting for health improvement, monitoring performance and checking changes over time.

 - Assessing and evaluating services and quantifying the impacts of prevention programmes.

 - Overall, it’s knowing where to look for data, information and knowledge and having the ability to use that information safely and effectively in order to support decision making.

 - Underpinning all this is an approach that looks at population health questions from the perspectives of person, place and time: an epidemiological approach that considers the distribution, determinants and impacts of health and disease in populations from these various perspectives.

 What do we do in practice?

 - Protect the health of the public.